 There is some support for RISC-V, in particular the HiFive1 rev B board.

-Support to run TinyGo directly on the ESP8266/ESP32 chips should be possible once the needed support is added to LLVM.
+Support to run TinyGo directly on the ESP8266/ESP32 chips now exists, although is still in an early stage.
 See the TinyGo FAQ for details.